ssvlabs/ssv/docs/design/eth1.md

 - `ongoingEventBatcher(events <-chan Event)`

-Batches ongoing events from channel and streams batches to subscribers (HandleOngoingBlockEvents) as `<-chan BlockEvents` (BlockEvents represents a batch of events for one block)
+Batches ongoing events from channel and streams batches to subscribers (HandleOngoingBlockEvents) as `<-chan BlockEvents` (BlockEvents represents a batch of events for one block).
+It should also dispatch tasks (pass to TaskExecutor) after DB changes are done by HandleOngoingBlockEvents.

 - `pastEventBatcher(events []Event)`